rajudev58/Todo/README.md

 Then you can just copy the files and folders in public apache directory and run it in a browser by browsing to http://localhost

-A minimal configuration is required in the config file to add the database name, user name and password.
+A minimal configuration is required in the application/config/database.php file to add the database name, user name and password.